ArctosDB/documentation-wiki/_documentation/container.markdown

 A: This is an argument that we will soon lose all photodetector, laser, and optical devices that may be attached to small computers.
-Other types of “barcodes” (2D codes and RFIDs, for example) require slightly more advanced technology, but the argument that very simple methods of reading very simple encoded data across very short distances will suddenly become impossible just does not make any sense to us.
+Other types of "barcodes" (2D codes and RFIDs, for example) require slightly more advanced technology, but the argument that very simple methods of reading very simple encoded data across very short distances will suddenly become impossible just does not make any sense to us.